 Exempt does not mean that it doesn’t need to be included in your self-classification report.
 Please consult a lawyer if your app uses non-exempt encryption because the remainder of this article assumes your app only uses exempt encryption.

 You don’t need to submit a report if your app is only available on the U.S. and Canadian App Stores, because in that case you aren’t exporting your software.
-However, if your app is available on other country’s App Store you do need to submit a report.
+However, if your app is available on another country’s App Store you do need to submit a report.

 What should you do if you incorrectly answered the export compliance questions when you last submitted your app for review?
 Just answer honestly and correctly on your next update.